vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 `start=5` and `num_results=20` would return twenty results beginning at position five.
 These fields are mainly used to provide pagination.

 ## Context Configuration

-The `contextConfig` object lets you specify how each document part appears in the results of a query by controlling the amount of surrounding context that is included with each matching document part, also known as a snippet.
+The `contextConfig` object lets you specify how each document part appears in the summary of a query.
+This controls the amount of surrounding context that is included with each matching document part, also known as a snippet, and it effects the results quality for summarization.
 Use `characters_before` and `characters_after` to specify the number of characters to include before and after the matching document part.
 This is useful when you want to provide a fixed-length context around the matching text.

 These character properties are mutually exclusive with `sentences_before` and `sentences_after` which specify the number of sentences to include before